 22 – Earth Day | 29 – Arbor Day

 Whether or not you love drinking from a plastic straw, we can all get behind the notion that we all play a role in protecting Mother Earth and conserving our planet’s resources.
 WeAreTeachers and Teacher.org have a plethora of earth-loving activities appropriate for students of all ages.
 You can use all kinds of Earth facts to study percentages in a math class (71% of the earth is covered by water, 21% of the atmosphere is oxygen…you get the idea).
 For Arbor Day, you could teach processes to younger students using the water cycle, or use protractors to measure angles found on or around (shadows, branches, trunks.)
-If you don’t teach anything remotely related to environmental science, consider moving any STEM lesson outdoors to enjoy the warmer Spring weather and infuse some appreciation of nature in your kids.
+If you don’t teach anything remotely related to environmental science, consider moving any STEM lesson outdoors (like this real-life ice experiment) to enjoy the warmer Spring weather and see what the weather does to those molecules.

 You’d be hard pressed to find a student who doesn’t enjoy turning a typical classroom lesson into an opportunity to get up and move.
 May is National Physical Fitness and Sports Month – lucky for you, STEM is found everywhere in sports.
 Even if your students don’t play (or even like) sports, there are still opportunities for you to capitalize on everyone’s innate desire to have fun.

 One classroom lesson I did with my middle schoolers involved students running sprints to practice the formula for speed.
 Students tracked their results on a line graph and compared speeds with classmates.
 Anyone who didn’t want to run was able to “buddy up” with a runner and act as their coach/data collector.
 We also incorporated some life science standards by measuring students’ heart rates after their sprints.
-EVERFI’s Future Goals program has a similar (virtual) version of this activity, along with many other science, math and engineering lessons geared around hockey.
+EVERFI’s Future Goals program has a similar (virtual) version of this activity, along with many lessons that show how science, math and engineering are used in hockey.

 19 – National Aviation Day